How We Protect Minors

 The creation of the YPP and adoption of the YPP Policy resulted in establishing safeguards for minors:

-- All camps/programs are required to register their programs with the YPP manager.
+- All camps/programs are required to register their programs with the YPP director.

 - All camp directors and designated individuals working with minors must complete a criminal background check each year of the program.
 The background checks consist of:

 - Texas DPS Crime Records Service – Secure or Public Site

 - a sex offender registration check